Open Water Swimming / Pool Events · Workflow guide

 Cap numbers on curved wet surfaces visible only from specific angles

-Why it's hard: Unlike flat bibs, cap numbers curve around the swimmer's head.
+Why it's hard.
+Unlike flat bibs, cap numbers curve around the swimmer's head.
 The number is only readable when it directly faces the camera.
 From the side or back, the number is invisible.
-Water droplets on the curved surface distort perspective further.
+Water droplets on the curved surface distort the view further.

 extreme